 - a generous stipend for room, board, books, supplies, and incidental campus expenses;

 - a three-week, all-expenses paid summer seminar in China after the freshman year;

 - additional support for at least one more international study-travel experience and further professional development;

 - supplemental intellectual, cultural, and social activities developed exclusively for Flinn Scholars;

-- individual mentoring by top university faculty, community leaders, Foundation staff, and a network of about 450 Flinn Scholar alumni;
+- individual mentoring by top university faculty, community leaders, Foundation staff, and a network of more than 455 Flinn Scholar alumni;

 - personal encounters with leaders in business, government, education, science, and the arts;